Our 2014-2015 Faculty Fellows:

 San San Kwan, Assistant Professor, Department of Theater Arts and Dance

 Bryant Alexander*, Associate Professor, Department of Communication Studies

 Lena Chao, Associate Professor, Department of Communication Studies

 Maria Karafilis, Assistant Professor, Department of English

-Below please find a list of some of the publications, presentations, and installations funded by ACP fellowships.
+Below please find a list of some of the publications, presentations, and installations we've been able to support.

 Manuel Aguilar, "Walls of Passion; The Murals of Los Angeles," a photo-documentary exhibit installed at the Art Gallery, CSULA and the Mexican Consulate, Los Angeles, CA, 2009.

 Bryant Alexander, “Placement and Displacement of Black Identity: The Case of Migration across Borders from Campus to Community.”
 In B. K. Alexander.
 Performing Black Masculinity: Race, Culture, and Queer Identity.
 Lanham, MD: AltaMira Press, 2006: 33-67.